 1. Ensure a Meeting Is Actually Necessary

 In most cases, transparency throughout an organisation is a good thing.
 Letting staff know about the bigger picture should, of course, be encouraged.
 But do company updates really require everyone downing tools for an hour or can they be distributed via email instead?
-Or, if you’re using Trello boards where everyone can see individual progress on a particular project, do you really need to set up a meeting to ask people for status updates?
+Or, if you’re using collaborative tools where everyone can see individual progress on a particular project, do you really need to set up a meeting to ask people for status updates?

 This may sound like common sense but teams still waste valuable time covering topics that don’t need to be discussed.
 This creates a negative attitude towards gatherings and it can start to be seen as a chore by workers rather than as an essential workplace activity.
 Try instead to only call meetings when you want to push something forward or where something important needs to be said as opposed to going over the same tired ground.
 Remember: having meetings is not a bad thing – but having too many is.